camrail/dejafoo/DEPLOYMENT_CODESBUILD.md

 ## Overview
 Deploy your private dejafoo repository using AWS CodeBuild with automated builds, secrets management, and infrastructure as code.

+**🔐 AWS Secrets Manager Only:** No local credential files needed - everything is stored securely in AWS Secrets Manager.

 ## Architecture
 ```
 Private GitHub Repo → CodeBuild → Secrets Manager → Terraform → AWS Resources